ABOUT TROOP 49

 About Troop 49

-Troop 49 is a very active troop with over 20 active Scouts and adult leaders many of which are Wood Badge trained.
+Troop 49 is a very active troop with many active Scouts and adult leaders many of which are Wood Badge trained.
 Our troop strives to make the scouting experience for the boys meaningful and lasting for years to come.

 The troop is sponsored by Back Creek ARP Presbyterian Church and has been involved in many activities to support the church.
-Recently, Troop 49 participated in the 200th Anniversary Homecoming Celebration by providing Scouts to assist with parking, setting up facilities, and preparing a history of the church.
 Several Life and Eagle projects have just been completed or are in progress to support Back Creek Church.

-This site is set aside for troop communications and as a living history of our activities.
+This page is set aside for troop communications and as a living history of our activities.
 We hope you enjoy our troop and visit often with ideas and feedback.

 History of Troop 49